kgnzt/polyseerio-ruby/README.md

 ## Installation

-To install inside a project, run:
+To install, run:

     gem install polyseerio

+For a project, add to your Gemfile:

+    gem 'polyseerio'

 ## Example